anterostecnologia/anterosdbcp/README.md

 #### Missing Knobs

-HikariCP has plenty of "knobs" to turn as you can see above, but comparatively less than some other pools.
+AnterosDBCP has plenty of "knobs" to turn as you can see above, but comparatively less than some other pools.
 This is a design philosophy.
-The HikariCP design aesthetic is Minimalism.
+The AnterosDBCP design aesthetic is Minimalism.
 In keeping with the *simple is better* or *less is more* design philosophy, some configuration axis are intentionally left out.

 #### Statement Cache

 Many connection pools, including Apache DBCP, Vibur, c3p0 and others offer ``PreparedStatement`` caching.
-HikariCP does not.
+AnterosDBCP does not.
 Why?

 At the connection pool layer ``PreparedStatements`` can only be cached *per connection*.
 If your application has 250 commonly executed queries and a pool of 20 connections you are asking your database to hold on to